US STOCKS-Wall Street retreats, S&P 500 still set for best November ever

 * IHS Markit rises on $44 bln buyout deal from S&P Global

-Nov 30 (Reuters) - Wall Street’s main indexes dipped on Monday as investors paused to take stock of a stellar month ahead of crucial economic reports this week.
+Nov 30 (Reuters) - Wall Street’s main indexes dipped on Monday as investors paused following a sharp rally that has put the S&P 500 on course for its best November ever.

-Nine of the 11 major S&P 500 sectors were trading lower, with energy the biggest decliner in early trading.
-Oil majors including Exxon Mobil, Chevron and ConocoPhillips fell between 1.8% and 2.5%, tracking a decline in crude prices.
+All of the 11 major S&P 500 sectors were trading lower, with energy leading losses, tracking a decline in crude prices.

 IHS Markit topped gains on the benchmark S&P 500 after data giant S&P Global agreed to buy the financial information provider in a $44 billion deal, which will be the biggest corporate acquisition of 2020.

-Analysts said the month-end rebalancing of portfolios also played into on Monday’s weakness as investors cash in on gains after a strong month marked by updates of COVID-19 vaccines making headway and hopes of a swift economic rebound next year.
+Month-end rebalancing of portfolios played into Monday’s weakness, analysts said, as investors cash in on gains after a strong month marked by updates of COVID-19 vaccines making headway and hopes of a swift economic rebound next year.

-A rotation into sectors deemed to provide better returns coming out of a recession such as energy, industrials and financials have powered the S&P 500 for its best November ever.
-The Dow is on track for its biggest monthly gain since 1987.
+A rotation into sectors deemed to provide better returns coming out of a recession such as energy, industrials and financials have driven gains of more than 11% for the S&P 500 and put the Dow is on track for its biggest monthly gain since 1987.

-“Markets can, and have, looked through the strain that the virus’ resurgence is putting on the economy through to a vaccine where the population can start to get back to normal,” said Keith Buchanan, senior portfolio manager at GLOBALT in Atlanta.
+“It is a sell-off that is warranted after such strong gains.
+We have a lot of macro news this week and the non-farm payrolls may not be too friendly to the market,” said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.

-“The question is if the market’s forward looking mechanism is strong enough to outweigh what seems to be an unrelenting virus and the challenges it presents to the day-to-day activities of the economy.”
+After an explosion in infections and business restrictions this month that stalled the U.S. labor market recovery, focus will be on the monthly jobs report and the Fed’s Beige Book, as well as an address by Fed Chair Jerome Powell before the Senate Banking Committee.

 U.S. Health Secretary Alex Azar on Monday said the first two vaccines against the novel coronavirus could be available to Americans before Christmas.